-\$ 1,980 • \Federal Direct Unsubsidized Loan: • Federal Pell Grant: \$ 6,495 \$ 400 Federal SEOG Grant: \\Federal Work-Study Award: \$ 2,000 \$ 1,100 \\Federal Work-Study provides the student with the opportunity to work on-campus and earn up to \$2,000.
-This amount is not subtracted from the student's bill but paid as wages for hours worked. \$ 2.000 \$ 3,464 Financing Strategy Matthew and his mother have decided to pay for his net direct costs of \$27,696 by borrowing.
+Matthew lives with his mother and • Transportation one sibling who is also attending • Books: college.
+His mother's income is • Loan Fees: \$26,200 and Matthew works part- • Total: time where he earns \$4,200.
+1ajor: Software Development Cost of Attendance (Billed &amp; Unbilled Costs): \$75,188 eside: Residence Halls Expected Family Contribution (EFC): \$0 ccepted: PAL Program, Early Action Candidate • Financial Need: Award \$75,188 Direct Costs (billed) • Trustee's Scholarship: \$27,500 Tuition: \$43,670 Curry Residence Award:Early Action Award: \$ 3,000 \$ 2,000 PAL Program Fee \$ 8,010 Curry Grant: \$ 2,000 Room & Board: \$17,600 Federal Direct Subsidized Loan: \$ 3,464 Fees: \$ 2,550 Federal Direct Unsubsidized Loan: \$ 1,980 Total: \$71.830 Federal Pell Grant: \$ 6,895 ndirect Costs (not billed) Federal SEOG Grant:Federal Work-Study Award: \$ 400 \$ 2,000 Personal Expenses: \$ 1,200 • Total \$49,239 Transportation: \$ 1,000 - IVIUI ψ 1 3,233 \$ 3,358 the student's bill but paid as wages for hours worked.
+Financing Strategy Matthew and his mother have decided to pay for his net direct costs of \$24,591 by borrowing.
 His mother applied for a Federal PLUS Loan but was ineligible due to a problem with her credit.
-As a result of the confirmed PLUS denial, the College was able to award Matthew an additional \$4,000 (\$3,957 net proceeds after fees) Federal Direct Unsubsidized Loan.
-Additionally, Matthew will be the primary borrower of a private education loan for the remaining \$23,739 and his grandfather is going to be his co-signer because students generally are not eligible for a private education loan without a co-signer.
+As a result of the confirmed PLUS denial, Curry was able to award Matthew an additional \$4,000 (\$3,957 net proceeds after fees) Federal Direct Unsubsidized Loan.
+Additionally, Matthew will be the primary borrower of a private education loan for the remaining \$20,634 and his grandfather is going to be his co-signer because students generally are not eligible for a private education loan without a co-signer.
 A co-signer must be a credit-worthy, steadily income-earning individual and can include an extended family member or even a family friend.
 Payments for the private loan are deferred while Matthew is enrolled in college and he will have up to fifteen years to repay this loan.
 His grandfather was happy to act as a co-signer and one of the benefits of the loan Matthew and his grandfather selected is the co-signer (Matthew's grandfather) will be released after Matthew makes his first 24 consecutive on-time payments once he is in repayment.
 Alternate Financing Strategies 1.
-Combination of payment and borrowing: reduce his net direct cost to \$25,196 Matthew's mother could still apply for a Federal Paren then jointly borrow \$21,239.
+Combination of payment and borrowing: reduce his net direct cost to \$22,091.
+Matthew's mother could still apply for a Federal Paren then jointly borrow \$18,134.
 2. Combination of payment plan and borrowing: Matthew is making a payment of \$2,500 directly to Matthew's mother could still apply for a Federal Parent Curry College from his summer earnings.
-This would PLUS Loan and be denied so Matthew is eligible for the Federal Direct Unsubsidized additional net amount of \$3,957.
-PLUS Loan and be denied so Matthew is eligible for Matthew's grandfather will help Matthew by signing the Federal Direct Unsubsidized additional net amount up for the 10 month payment plan and making 10 of \$3,957.
-Leaving Matthew and his grandfather to interest free monthly payments of \$2,373.90 for a total of \$23,739 to help Matthew keep his debt level down.
-CURRY COLLEGE Pieces of the Puzzle Completing Your Financial Planning Picture 2022-2023
+This would PLUS Loan and be denied so Matthew is eligible for the Federal Direct Unsubsidized additional net amount of \$3,957. \$ 1 100 \\Federal Work-Study provides the student with the opportunity to work on-campus and earn up to \$2,000.
+This amount is not subtracted from PLUS Loan and be denied so Matthew is eligible for Matthew's grandfather will help Matthew by signing the Federal Direct Unsubsidized additional net amount up for the 10 month payment plan and making 10 of \$3,957.
+Leaving Matthew and his grandfather to interest free monthly payments of \$2,063.40 for a total of \$20,634 to help Matthew keep his debt level down.
+CURRY COLLEGE Pieces of the Puzzle Completing Your Financial Planning Picture 2023-2024